Tag: Sadiq Khan

 The below Parliamentary question was asked by Sadiq Khan on 2014-05-02.

-To ask the Secretary of State for Justice, of what crimes UK citizens returned from abroad to complete their custodial sentences in prisons in England and Wales had been convicted in each of the last four years.
+To ask the Secretary of State for Justice, how many UK citizens returned from abroad to complete their custodial sentences in prisons in England and Wales in each of the last four years.

 Jeremy Wright